 Place and date no defined

 Prof. Dario Floreano is director of the Laboratory of Intelligent Systems at the Swiss Federal Institute of Technology Lausanne (EPFL).
-He is also founding director of the Swiss National Center of Competence in Robotics, which sponsors almost 60 researchers in 20 labs across Switzerland.
-Prof. Floreano holds an M.A. in Vision, an M.S. in Neural Computation, and a PhD in Robotics.
+He is also the founding director of the Swiss National Center of Competence in Robotics with almost 60 researchers working in 20 labs.
+Prof. Floreano holds an M.A. in Psychophysics, an M.S. in Neural Computation, and a PhD in Robotics.
 He has held research positions at Sony Computer Science Laboratory, at Caltech/JPL, and at Harvard University.
-His main research interests are robotics and A.I. at the convergence of biology and engineering.
-Prof. Floreano has made pioneering contributions to the fields of evolutionary robotics, aerial robotics, and soft robotics that have been published in almost 400 peer-reviewed articles, and 4 books on Artificial Neural Networks, Evolutionary Robotics, Bio-inspired Artificial Intelligence and Bio-inspired Flying Robots with MIT Press and Springer Verlag.
-He served in several advisory boards and committees, including the Future and Emerging Technologies division of the European Commission, the World Economic Forum Agenda Council, the International Society of Artificial Life, the International Neural Network Society, and in the editorial committee of ten scientific journal.
-In addition, he helped spinning off two drone companies (senseFly and Flyability) and a non-for-profit communication platform on robotics and A.I.
+His research interests focus on robotics and A.I. at the convergence of biology and engineering.
+Prof. Floreano has made pioneering contributions to the fields of evolutionary robotics, aerial robotics, and soft robotics that have been published in almost 400 peer-reviewed articles and 4 books on Artificial Neural Networks, Evolutionary Robotics, Bio-inspired Artificial Intelligence and Bio-inspired Flying Robots.
+He served in several advisory boards and committees, including the Future and Emerging Technologies division of the European Commission, the World Economic Forum General Agenda Council, the International Society of Artificial Life, the International Neural Network Society, and in the editorial committee of ten scientific journal.
+In addition, his laboratory has generated two drone companies (senseFly and Flyability) and a foundation dedicated to communication on robotics and A.I.
 (RoboHub).